AndrinPelican/ugd/readme.md

 It is implemented according to the paper:

-- Uniform Sampling of Graphs with Fixed Degree Sequence under Partition Constraints
+- [*Pelican, A (2019).
+Uniform Sampling of Graphs with Fixed Degree Sequence under Partition Constraints.
+Master Thesis, FernUniversität in Hagen.*](https://www.fernuni-hagen.de/MATHEMATIK/DMO/pubs/Master_Andrin_Pelican.pdf)
     - Proof of correctness of the algorithm
     - Discussion of the PAM-realization problem

-- Testing Strategic Interaction in Networks
+- *Pelican, A. & Graham, B. S. (2019).
+Testing for strategic interaction in social and economic network formation.
+Technical report, University of California - Berkeley.*
     - Derivation of a locally most powerful test statistic for a n-person network formation game in normal form